Chien Lee: OGC Nice

-In June 2016, Lee purchased French football team OGC Nice and became the chairman of the board and co-owner at OGC Nice, a French club based in Nice."Barnsley Football Club Statement", "www.barnsleyfc.co.uk" Media reported that Lee acquired the football club for €20 million and is one of the notable sport acquisition in 2016.“Pro sports teams are worth more than ever - see which teams have been sold and how much billionaires are paying for them” During Lee's first year of ownership, the club built a new state-of-the-art academy and training center to focus on the training of young players, appointed Lucien Favre as OGC Nice manager, and signed Italian striker Mario Balotelli from Liverpool F.C.
+In June 2016, Lee purchased French football team OGC Nice and became the Chairman of the board and co-owner at OGC Nice, a French club based in Nice.
+Media reported that Lee acquired the football club for €20 million and is one of the notable sport acquisition in 2016.
+During Lee's first year of ownership, the club built a new state-of-the-art academy and training center to focus on the training of young players, appointed Lucien Favre as OGC Nice manager, and signed Italian striker Mario Balotelli from Liverpool F.C.
 The club qualified for the UEFA Champions League for the first time in its history.
 In June 2018 Lee appointed former Arsenal midfielder Patrick Vieira as OGC Nice manager.

-In February 2019 Lee named his Barnsley CEO Gauthier Ganaye as OGC Nice CEO, the youngest CEO in the history of the French league.
 In August 2019, according to the Financial Times and ESPN, Lee sold OGC Nice to Ineos, run by Great Britain's richest man Jim Ratcliffe, for €100 million, making OGC Nice the most expensive sale ever in French football history at the time of the transaction, costing significantly more than the €79m spent by the Qatar royal family to buy Paris Saint-Germain in 2011, and the €45m paid out by Frank McCourt for the acquisition of Marseille in September 2016.
 It is also more than what Bordeaux (€95m) and Lille (€80m) were sold for in 2018.